Cwilson756/Project4/README.md

 # Data
 For this clean up, we used the Pandas and Regex libraries.
 Our data came from [The Paleobiology Database](https://paleobiodb.org/#/).

+## Use Instructions
+   Upload "nnModel_Colab" to Google Colab "https://colab.research.google.com/"
+   Click the files icon on the right side of the Colab Page Click "Upload to session storage"
+   Upload "cleaned_data_revisedSet_noNull2" from this repository in the "Starting_Data" Folder

 ## Accessing Data
 This project worked with two datasets.
 1. Describe which columns and setting swere used to filter data.